wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-lob-application-azure-ad.md

 	In the script, the AadPicker object calls [Azure Active Directory Graph API](https://msdn.microsoft.com/Library/Azure/Ad/Graph/api/api-catalog) to search for users and groups that match the input.

-15. Open the [Package Manger Console](http://docs.nuget.org/Consume/Package-Manager-Console) and run **Enable-Migrations –EnableAutomaticMigrations**.
+15. Open the [Package Manger Console](http://docs.nuget.org/Consume/Package-Manager-Console) and run **Enable-Migrations -EnableAutomaticMigrations**.
 Similar to the option you selected when you published the app to Azure, this command helps update your app's database schema in [LocalDB](https://msdn.microsoft.com/zh-cn/library/hh510202.aspx) when you debug it in Visual Studio.

-15. Now, either run the app in the Visual Studio debugger or publish again to Azure Websites.
+15. Now, either run the app in the Visual Studio debugger or publish again to Azure Web Apps.
 Log in as the application owner and navigate to `https://<webappname>.chinacloudsites.cn/WorkItems/Create`.
 You'll see now that you can pick an Azure Active Directory user or group from the drop down list, or type in something to filter the list.

 	![](./media/web-sites-dotnet-lob-application-azure-ad/9-create-workitem.png)